MohdGhazanfar/DebiasUrduNLP/README.md

 ### `equalize_pairs.json`
 Crowdsourced male-female pairs of words representing gender direction.

+## How to Use
+For detailed instructions on setting up the environment, running the scripts, and employing the debiased embeddings for further NLP tasks, please refer to the demo notebook.

 ### app.py

 Performs embedding surgery on the NLP model **urdu-roberta-small**, meaning it swaps its word embeddings with our gender-debiased embeddings on an architectural level.
 The results can be seen using an interface in which an Urdu word prediction model is integrated.